emadin/HIMB-Summer-Course-2019/Module1_MeasuringReefs.md

 Getting started:

--   Open .kmz/.kml patch reef placemark file ("Sites.kmz", from cloned repo) in Google Earth
+-   Open .kmz/.kml patch reef placemark file ("Sites.kmz", sent to you by Slack) in Google Earth
 -   Open .csv datasheet you saved with your initials
     -   Column headings in red are those you’ll be filling in